notwlsn/teachyourselfcs/README.md

 Best video lecture: MIT 6.824<br>

 **#TODO**<br>
-- Finish and include Zotero export which has all extension material and better resource categorization
+~~ - Finish and include Zotero export which has all extension material and better resource categorization~~